adhuliya/ajit-toolchain/os/rtos/cortos/examples/example_050/README.md

-This is a multi-thread example.
+This is a single thread example.